-My research program is built around understanding the rules of life that control the expression and number of biological forms in nature, discovering how these rules affect biodiversity over micro- and macro-evolutionary scales, and exposing their relevance for the preservation of extant biodiversity.
+My lab is centered around understanding the rules of life that control the expression and number of biological forms in nature, discovering how these rules affect biodiversity over micro- and macro-evolutionary scales, and exposing their relevance for the preservation of extant biodiversity.

 Rapid evolution of ornamentation and phylogenetic history of Oreohelix (from Linscott et al. 2020)